PDLT-University-of-York/test-split-site/docs/ultra/ally-tool.md

 ???
 Abstract "Common unidentified issue: missing direct links for embedded content"

-    Direct, descriptive links should be given to open embedded content (eg. video, Padlet or Xerte objects) in full screen.
+    Direct, descriptive links should be given to open embedded content (eg. video or Xerte objects) in full screen.

     However, Ally can't identify if an embed has an associated direct link.
 For example, here is didn't identify the missing link to the embedded Xerte object.